 Beta-alanine is a new part of the sports supplements we see on the market.
-It has gained its popularity due to many clinical researches done that show it as a benefit and promoter of performance benefits for athletes.
+It has gained popularity due to much clinical research that shows it as a benefit and promoter of performance benefits for athletes.

 This is a conditionally indispensable amino acid that plays a critical role in many metabolic factors that are extremely important for athletes.
 Arginine is more popular for the role of stimulating growth hormone for humans and IGF levels.
 It is shown to increase these levels of hormones.

-This is an amino acid that is dispensable and made in the body from aspartic acid.
-It is involved in things such as the nervous system functioning and preventing nervousness and extreme calmness.
+This amino acid is dispensable and made in the body from aspartic acid.
+It involves things such as the nervous system functioning, preventing nervousness, and extreme calmness.

-This is a dispensable amino acid that reduces the level of ammonia in the blood following times of exercise.
+This is a dispensable amino acid that reduces the ammonia level in the blood following times of exercise.
 It is naturally found in plants and animals.

 Branched Chain Amino Acids